 Lately, I’ve been listening to the audio book for Roughing It by Mark Twain*.
 I know, it’s a bit like cheating except I’m saving a lot of time and my eyes.

-Published in 1872, it is so incredibly out of touch in time that it reads like fiction, which I guess it sort of is, except the characters you meet and the things that happen are so believable.
+Published in 1872, it is so incredibly out of touch with time now that it reads (sounds) like fiction, which I guess it sort of is, except the characters you meet and the things that happen are so believable.
 Though maybe I’m too gullible and you should take the facts with a pinch of salt too.

 But as far as travel literature goes, it not only inspires me to visit the places that Twain talks about but it also inspires me to talk about the book.

-Roughing It sounds like it should be a gritty, sorrowful tale but instead, it is, in my eyes at least, a witty piece of genius.
-In its entirety.
+Roughing It sounds like it should be a gritty, sorrowful tale but instead, it is every bit the witty genius.